kekyo/SkiaImageView/README.md

 Some types are drawn with aspect ratio corresponding to the current measured `RenderSize` area.
 Therefore, to maintain the aspect ratio, the size must be explicitly controlled in XAML.

+Note: If you specify a URL to display, the URL does NOT accept the WPF resource format.
+(`application:` and `pack:` protocol based.)

 ### RenderMode property

 Choose rendering into back buffer by synchronous or asynchronous: